Jonathan Gómez (soccer, born 2003)

-Jonathan Germán "JoGo" Gómez Mendoza (born September 1, 2003) is an American professional soccer player who plays as a left-back for Spanish club Real Sociedad B. Born in the United States to Mexican parents, he has one previous friendly cap for the Mexico national team but has most recently represented the United States national team with multiple friendly caps.
+Jonathan Germán Gómez Mendoza (born September 1, 2003) is an American professional soccer player who plays as a left-back for Segunda División side Albacete, on loan from Super League Greece club PAOK.
+He has one previous friendly cap for the Mexico national team but has most recently represented the United States national team.

 Youth soccer

-Gómez joined the FC Dallas academy in 2016 at the age of 12.
+Gómez joined the FC Dallas academy in 2016, at the age of 12.
 He progressed through the ranks starting with the U-13 side as a left winger.
 During his three years with the FCD academy he transitioned to playing fullback.
 After three years with the academy Gómez signed an amateur contract with FC Dallas's reserve side North Texas SC in USL League One at the age of 15.
 During his time with North Texas, Gómez appeared in eight league matches and tallied 2 assists as part of their title-winning campaign in the 2019 USL League One season.